harmony-one/horizon/docs/README.md

 ### Upgrading Smart Contracts

 **Proxies and Upgradability**
-In the original codebase deployments of contracts where made upgradeable via the use of [upgrade scripts](https://github.com/harmony-one/horizon/tree/main/scripts/upgrade) and `await upgrades.deployProxy` (e.g. see [deploy_erc20.js](https://github.com/harmony-one/horizon/blob/main/scripts/deploy_erc20.js)).
+We currently use OpenZepplin upgrade plugin to deploy proxy contracts.

-Currently requirements around upgradeability are under review.
+Currently requirements around upgradeability are under review and upgrade scripts are still to be developed.

 Alernate ways to achieve this (each with there own npm package and plugins) are
 1. Hardhat Upgrades: Open Zepplin provides an [upgrade plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x/hardhat-upgrades) via [this npm package](https://www.npmjs.com/package/@openzeppelin/hardhat-upgrades).